Saurabh-2607/better-clone/README.md

 - 🎯 **SEO optimized** with Next.js App Router
 - 🎪 **Interactive elements** with smooth transitions
 - 🔍 **Type-safe** development experience
+- 🚀 **Floating navigation** for easy page switching (added for user convenience)

+> **Note**: The floating navigation bar at the bottom of the screen is not part of the original Better.com design.
+It has been added for easy navigation between the different pages during development and testing.

 ## 🏗️ Project Structure